Written by Medicover Team and Medically Reviewed by Dr Lavanya Garapati, Hematologist

 - Travel to High-Risk Areas: Individuals who have recently travelled to areas with a high prevalence of infectious diseases might be temporarily ineligible to donate.

-- Recent Blood Transfusions: Individuals who have received blood transfusions or certain blood products might be deferred due to potential risks of transmitting infections.
+- Recent Blood Transfusions: Individuals who have received blood transfusions or certain blood products might be deferred due to the potential risks of transmitting infections.

 - Hemochromatosis: Individuals with hemochromatosis, a condition where the body absorbs too much iron, might be deferred due to the potential impact on recipient health.